-HR has a plan for compensation bonuses for times when employees have filled in for others, done an extraordinary job, completed an advanced degree, or acquired additional responsibilities or skills.
-The quarterly and annual employee recognition programs highlight employees who serve others above and beyond the requirements of their jobs.
+HR has a plan for compensation bonuses for times when employees have filled in for others, completed an advanced degree, or acquired additional responsibilities or skills.

 7. How does your organization evaluate the performance of your senior leaders including the head of the organization, and the governance board/policy making body?
 How do senior leaders use these performance reviews to improve their own leadership effectiveness and that of the board and leadership system, as appropriate?